avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 This lets us run a generation of game of life across every slice in our canvas in parallel.
 nv_rgen is where I'm not quite sure of.
 We need to run 5 generation of Game of Life on the canvas.
 According to python idioms, a loop should be used to execute this function 5 times.
 But conventional python loops are not allowed in JAX.
 For now this works, but maybe I'll fix this later.

+Also, `@jax.jit` python decorator just tells the compiler to jit compile this function. it is'nt super useful in `nv_rgen`, as it's simply composed of other jitted functions.